found a new home!

-Thinking of falling in love with Millie?
-Interested in meeting and possibly adopting this cat?
-Fill-out an online adoption application via www.sadiemaefoundation.org. $200 adoption donation, reference check and home visit are required prior to adoption.
+Interested in meeting and possibly adopting either of these kittens?
+Fill-out an online adoption application via www.sadiemaefoundation.org. $125 adoption donation per kitten, reference check and home visit are required prior to adoption.

 Our adoption contract specifically prohibits adopters from declawing any of our rescued animals.
 There are alternatives to declawing and we would be happy to discuss those alternatives with you.